 The coronavirus pandemic has changed the way we view and use the workplace.
-Here are five reasons why you should consider redesigning your office.
+With the emergence of new working patterns, many companies are rethinking how they want to use their office moving forward.
+Here are five reasons why you should consider redesigning your workspace.

 1. It’s time to make your space work for you

 COVID-19 and the subsequent economic tensions have sparked a need for flexible and remote working, which has fundamentally changed our views on workspace.
 Research from the CBJ and PwC shows 74% of city-based firms are reviewing their office space requirements, and many businesses are reconsidering their spatial needs through workplace consultancy processes such as space rationalisation.
 This process allows businesses to identify limitations and existing inefficiencies within their space, and maximise their productivity, creativity and return on investment.

 2. Different ways of working have different spatial requirements